TIP Specification and Guidelines¶

 Informational

-: Describes a TRON design issue, or provides general guidelines or information to the TRON community, but does not propose a new feature.
+: These TIPs describe issues related to TRON's design or provide general guidance or information to the TRON community, but do not propose new features.

-Before you submit a TIP, you need to create an issue for comment and add the issue URL to your TIP header.
-The format of a TIP issue is consistent with the content of TIP.
-The process of submitting TIP is as follows:
+Before submitting a TIP, we recommend first creating a TIP Issue for community discussion and add a link to this issue in the TIP's title.
+The format of the TIP issue should be consistent with the content of the TIP.
+The specific process for submitting a TIP is as follows:

-- Submit a Pull Request to TRON's TIPs repository.
+- Submit a Pull Request (PR) to the TRON TIPs repository.

-Your first PR for a new TIP will be in the state of draft
+After a new TIP's initial PR submission, the TIP will be in the Draft

 Accepted

-. - For all other TIPs, open a PR changing the state of your TIP to
+. - For other types of TIPs, you can submit a PR to change the TIP's status to

 TIP Status¶

-A TIP may go through the following states:
+A TIP may go through the following statuses:

 Draft

-: A TIP that is undergoing rapid iteration and changes.Last Call
+: The TIP is in a rapid iteration and modification phase.Last Call

-: A TIP that is done with its initial iteration and ready for review by a wide audience.Accepted
+: The TIP has completed its initial iteration and is ready for review by others.Accepted

-: A TIP that has been in theLast Call
+: A non-Core TIP has been in theLast Call

-for at least 2 weeks and any technical changes that were requested have been addressed by the author.Final (Core)
+state for at least 2 weeks, and all changes have been completed.Final (Core)

 .Abandoned

-: If a TIP is no longer pursued by the original authors or it may not be a (technically) preferred option anymore.Rejected
+: A TIP is no longer tracked or maintained by its submitter, or it may no longer be the technically preferred solution.Rejected

-: A TIP that is fundamentally broken or a Core TIP that was rejected by the Core Devs and will not be implemented.Superseded
+TIP that has been rejected by core developers and will not be implemented.Superseded

-: A TIP which isn't accepted now, may be accepted in the future.
+: A TIP that is not currently accepted but may be accepted in the future.

-A TIP consists of a title preamble and body content.
+A TIP consists of two parts: the header and the main content.

-The TIP header preamble contains the TIP number, a short descriptive title (limited to a maximum of 44 characters), author details, discussion link, TIP status, TIP type, creation time, etc. Please refer to the specific format:
+The TIP header contains the TIP number, a short descriptive title (limited to 44 characters), author details, a link to the discussion, TIP status, TIP type, creation date, etc. For the specific format, refer to:

 tip: <to be assigned>